zs0302/Leary-lab-manual/README.md

 Research funded by other grants (e.g., RDC-US Census Bureau) must also acknowledge the source of funding and provide a statement which the RDC or whatever other funding source provides.

-# Undergraduate research
-Undergraduate research assistants play an important role in our lab, and we have a few opportunities for them to earn money or credit for their contributions.
-Because these opportunities require a certain degree of commitment from both the student and the lab, we generally reserve them for students who have already spent at least one semester volunteering in lab.
-If this policy would prevent you from being able to work in lab, please talk to Dr. Leary or the lab manager because we want all students to be able to pursue their research interests.
-In addition to volunteering in lab, other research opportunities include data collection.

 # Appendix

 ## MOI dress code